grafana/mimir/docs/sources/tools/mimirtool/_index.md

         expr: sum by(job, cluster) (http_inprogress_requests)
 ```

-At the end of the run, the command outputs whether the operation was a success:
+After the command runs, an output message indicates if the operation was successful:

 ```console
 INFO[0000] SUCCESS: 1 rules found, 0 modified expressions
 ```

-#### Check
+### Check

 This command checks rules against the recommended [best practices](https://prometheus.io/docs/practices/rules/) for
 rules.
 This command does not interact with your Grafana Mimir cluster.